-a) SQL code as C#.NET strings??
+Figure 8.
+Sample C#.NET migration code for adding a new stored procedure and rolling back the change a) SQL code as C#.NET strings??

 Say a new stored procedure must be added; the code is developed and tested from SQL Server Management Studio (SSMS) in some local deployment of the database (assuming the objects the stored procedure is referencing do not change in the interim).
 Next, a migration file is created, with the "Up" method containing the full (CREATE) stored procedure script, as a C# string passed as input argument to the "Execute.Sql" method call.
+A sample migration code snippet describing this scenario is shown in Figure 8.